 Know What Makes a Qualified Tenant

-Before learning the process for tenant screening, you should first identify what a good tenant is.
+Before learning the process for tenant screening or pet screening, you should first identify what a good tenant is.
 Different landlords may have different views of a quality tenant.
 But good tenants refer to those who pay their rent on time, take care of the premises, and comply with the terms and conditions provisioned in the lease agreement.

 To spot highly qualified tenants, make sure to look for these critical renter attributes: